weserv/docs/docs/adjustment.md

 ## Tint <Badge type="info" text="&tint=" />

-Tint the image using the provided chroma while preserving the image luminance.
+Tint the image using the provided color.
 See [here](adjustment.md#background) for the supported color formats.

 ::: code-group